Provable Training Set Debugging for Linear Regression: SUPPORT RECOVERY

-We now focus on two special cases to illustrate the theoretical benefits of including a second data pool in our debugging strategy.
-Although Theorems~\ref{subsetmainthm} and~\ref{eaxtsetmainthm} are stated in terms of \emph{deterministic} design matrices and error vectors $\epsilon$ and $\epsilontil$, the conditions can be shown to hold with high probability in the examples.
-We assume that $\epsilon$ and $\epsilontil$ are sub-Gaussian vectors with parameters $\sigma^2$ and $\sigma^2/L$, respectively, where $L \geq 1$ (i.e., the clean data pool has smaller noise).
-We use $X_T$ to denote the submatrix of $X$ with rows indexed by $T$, and define $X_{T^c}$ analogously.
+We now present two special cases to illustrate the theoretical benefits of including a second data pool.
+Although Theorems~\ref{subsetmainthm} and~\ref{eaxtsetmainthm} are stated in terms of \emph{deterministic} design matrices and error vectors $\epsilon$ and $\epsilontil$, the assumptions can be shown to hold with high probability in the example.
+We provide formal statements of the associated results in Appendix~\ref{app:ortho-design} and Appendix~\ref{app:subgaussian-design}.